Medical Student Division

 The Linda Brodsky MD Essay Award, honors the women who have mentored, inspired, and encouraged young students to become physicians.
 Dr. Linda Brodsky was a pediatric otolaryngologist in Buffalo, NY and a lifetime member of AMWA.
 She had been a role model and mentor to many physicians throughout her career.
 In 2000, she became an activist for fair treatment of women physicians, after winning a lawsuit against her university and local hospital for Pay Discrimination.
 Through her business, WomenMDResources, she helped women physicians “get the jobs they want, the pay they deserve, and not become prisoners of their careers.”
 She was co-chair of the AMWA Gender Equity Task Force with Dr. Gebhard in 2013, but passed away in February of 2014 after sustained a subdural hematoma from a fall.

 The winner of the contest will be presented with a $500 scholarship provided by the Linda Brodsky Memorial Fund at the Annual Meeting and will have their peer reviewed essay published as the featured essay in the next edition of AMWA’s Linda Brodsky Memorial Journal, a Medical Student Press Journal.
-It is not necessary to attend the annual meeting to receive the award, but it is certainly encouraged!
-Registration fee for attendance at the Annual Meeting will be waived for the winner and a travel grant will be available to assist the winner of the LB Memorial Essay Contest to attend the meeting.
+It is encouraged to attend the annual meeting.
+The winner of the contest will receive a travel grant and FREE student registration to the annual meeting.

 Select non-winning essays will also result in peer reviewed publication in the AMWA’s Linda Brodsky memorial Journal.

-Congratulations to the 2017 winner of the Linda Brodsky MD Essay Award, Soumitri Barua from The Warren Alpert Medical School of Brown University!
+Congratulations to the 2020-2021 winner of the Linda Brodsky MD Essay Award, Tiffany Ramos from The Icahn School of Medicine at Mount Sinai!
 All winning essays are featured in AMWA’s Linda Brodsky Memorial Journal, courtesy of The Medical Student Press!Back to Awards List